garrandall/popular-music-data/tracks/romeo-janie-grant.md

 So Romeo, my Romeo, you'd better settle down
 The boys want me will have to keep is two feet on the ground

-Oh oh oh oh oh oh oh oh oh oh oh oh oh oh oh ohh
+Oh oh oh oh oh oh oh oh oh oh oh oh oh oh oh oh
 Yeah yeah yeah
 Someday your time will come and your bachelor days will end When the time is here who knows my (dear?)